rohithraj-22222/rymec-chatbot/README.md

-this is a project for my inovation and design thinking lab
+This is a Collage project for our IDT(Inovation Design Thinking) Lab Project was made in colabration of my team of 6